SilviaCeausu/SilviaCeausu.github.io/_posts/2021-12-13-blog-post-1-podcast.md

 ---

-Check out the [CBER Lunchbox Podcast](https://www.youtube.com/playlist?list=PLKYTvTbXFuChwnj9kVKqVl5XPZrU9P7bk), in which the CBER potdcast team explores academic careers with 6 conservation scientists and ecologists across 5 episodes.
-You can find the CBER Lunchbox Podcast also on Acast, Google podcasts, Spotify, Castbox and Audible.
+Check out the CBER Lunchbox Podcast on [YouTube](https://www.youtube.com/playlist?list=PLKYTvTbXFuChwnj9kVKqVl5XPZrU9P7bk) or [Acast](https://shows.acast.com/cber-lunchbox-podcast), in which the CBER potdcast team explores academic careers with 6 conservation scientists and ecologists across 5 episodes.
+You can find the CBER Lunchbox Podcast also on Google podcasts, Spotify and Audible.

 In [episode 4](https://www.youtube.com/watch?v=VNgjymoS-Dc&list=PLKYTvTbXFuChwnj9kVKqVl5XPZrU9P7bk&index=4), I am joined by Susanne Marieke Vogel, who is a postdoc at Aarhus University in Denmark.
 After the podcast was recorded, Susanne was offered a position of assistant professor at Open University in the Netherlands, which she will start at the beginning of 2022.
 In the podcast, she shares details about her life as a master graduate in search of a dream job and how she stumbled upon her PhD project.
 We also discuss the ethical issues that Western scientists need to consider when working in conservation, and the advantages and challenges of a life in science.